 Popular strategies include wrapping clay works with clingfilm to trap moisture inside or lightly misting with a gardening spray bottle.
 This works best if you go back and continue working within 24 hours.

 If you plan to create a very large piece such as a spherical ball much bigger than a fist, consider using bulking techniques.
-You can achieve the effect by moulding solid sections of clay, but this is often wasteful.
+You can achieve the effect by molding solid sections of clay, but this is often wasteful.

 It requires the use of huge volumes of material and risks a long and uneven drying process.
-Instead, many sculptors choose to create a hollow clay mould around something very lightweight such as tinfoil.
+Instead, many sculptors choose to create a hollow clay mold around something very lightweight such as tinfoil.